SQL Server Tips

 • SQL Server managed services typically ranges from a few hundred dollars to $3,000+ per server per month, depending on engagement type, SLA, and server complexity.

-• Even at $3,000 per month — the high end — managed services costs less than one fully loaded DBA for up to 5 to 7 instances.
+• Even at $3,000 per month (the high end) managed services costs less than one fully loaded DBA for up to 5 to 7 instances.
 Most engagements come in well below that, pushing the break-even higher.

 Three Paths

 2. SQL Server managed services.
-A contracted team handles everything – monitoring, patching, backups, tuning, emergency response, project and ad-hoc work.
+A contracted team handles everything: monitoring, patching, backups, tuning, emergency response, project and ad-hoc work.
 Fixed fee, 24/7 SLA included.

 1. The Fully-Loaded Cost of One In-House SQL Server DBA

-Most IT managers budget the salary and forget salary is roughly 70% of what an employee costs.
-The BLS Employer Costs for Employee Compensation report (September 2025) shows private industry wages averaging $32.37 per hour against $13.68 in benefits — putting wages at about 70% of total compensation.
-If wages are 70% of the total, the total is the salary divided by 0.70 — or roughly 1.42 times the base.
-At $125,000, that’s $177,500 before you’ve hired anyone.
+The BLS Employer Costs for Employee Compensation report (September 2025) shows private-industry wages averaging $32.37 an hour against $13.68 in benefits.
+That puts wages at about 70% of total compensation.
+Flip it around: total cost is salary divided by 0.70, roughly 1.42 times the base.
+At $125,000, that’s $177,500 before anyone has badged in.

-PayScale shows SQL Server DBA averages around $90,400, reflecting a broad seniority mix.
-ZipRecruiter averages $119,317 for SQL Server DBA roles (March 2026).
-Robert Half’s 2026 salary guide projects a national range of $95,500 to $137,500 for database administrators.
-Glassdoor shows low-$130Ks nationally for senior specialists.
-High-cost metros push higher.
-A realistic 2026 hiring target: $120,000 to $130,000.
-I’ll use $125,000 as the model.
+Where does $125,000 come from?
+PayScale shows around $90,400 across a broad seniority mix.
+ZipRecruiter averages $119,317 (March 2026).
+Robert Half’s 2026 guide projects $95,500 to $137,500.
+Glassdoor puts senior specialists in the low $130Ks, and high-cost metros run higher.
+A realistic 2026 target is $120,000 to $130,000.
+I’ll model $125,000.

 Fully-Loaded Cost Breakdown

-KFF’s 2025 Employer Health Benefits Survey reports average annual premiums of $9,325 (single) and $26,993 (family).
-After average employee contributions, the employer share is approximately $7,885 (single) or $20,143 (family).
+KFF’s 2025 Employer Health Benefits Survey puts average premiums at $9,325 (single) and $26,993 (family).
+After the employee’s share, the employer covers about $7,885 single or $20,143 family.

-FICA is 7.65% on wages up to the 2026 Social Security wage base of $184,500 — on $125,000, that’s $9,563.
-Note: the Additional Medicare Tax (0.9% above $200,000) has no employer match.
-A 3% 401K match adds $3,750 — conservative against Vanguard’s 2025 benchmark showing an average promised employer match of 4.6%.
+FICA is 7.65% on wages up to the 2026 Social Security wage base of $184,500.
+On $125,000, that’s $9,563.
+(The 0.9% Additional Medicare Tax above $200,000 has no employer match.)
+A 3% 401(k) match adds $3,750, which is conservative next to Vanguard’s 2025 benchmark of a 4.6% average promised match.

-SHRM puts average cost-per-hire at $4,683.
-Replacement costs 50% to 200% of annual salary.
-SmartRecruiters’ 2025 benchmarks report a global median time to hire of 38 days, with technology roles averaging 48 days.
-Amortized over three years: $20,000 to $42,000 per year.
-Redgate Monitor runs $1,233 per server per year.
+Then there’s the cost of getting the person in the door.
+SHRM pegs average cost-per-hire at $4,683, and replacing a departed employee runs 50% to 200% of salary.
+SmartRecruiters’ 2025 benchmarks show a 38-day median time to hire, 48 days for tech roles.
+Amortized over a three-year tenure, that’s $20,000 to $42,000 a year.
+Add tooling: Redgate Monitor alone is $1,233 per server per year.

 Cost Component Annual Amount